u-boot/u-boot/tools/binman/binman.rst

 grouped together and placed in MMC flash.
 When the system starts, it must be able to find these pieces.

-So far U-Boot has not provided a way to handle creating such images in a general way.
-Each SoC does what it needs to build an image, often packing or concatenating images in the U-Boot build system.

-Binman aims to provide a mechanism for building images, from simple SPL + U-Boot combinations, to more complex arrangements with many parts.
+Building firmware should be separate from packaging it.
+Many of the complexities of modern firmware build systems come from trying to do both at once.
+With binman, you build all the pieces that are needed, using whatever assortment of projects and build systems are needed, then use binman to stitch everything together.

 What it does
 ------------

 Binman reads your board's device tree and finds a node which describes the required image layout.
 It uses this to work out what to place where.

-The output file normally contains the device tree, so it is in principle possible to read an image and extract its constituent parts.
+Binman provides a mechanism for building images, from simple SPL + U-Boot combinations, to more complex arrangements with many parts.
+It also allows users to inspect images, extract and replace binaries within them, repacking if needed.

 Features
 --------

+Apart from basic padding, alignment and positioning features, Binman supports hierarchical images, compression, hashing and dealing with the binary blobs which are a sad trend in open-source firmware at present.

+Executable binaries can access the location of other binaries in an image by using special linker symbols (zero-overhead but somewhat limited) or by reading the devicetree description of the image.

+Binman is designed primarily for use with U-Boot and associated binaries such as ARM Trusted Firmware, but it is suitable for use with other projects, such as Zephyr.
+Binman also provides facilities useful in Chromium OS, such as CBFS, vblocks and and the like.

-So far binman is pretty simple.
-It supports binary blobs, such as 'u-boot', 'spl' and 'fdt'.
-It supports empty entries (such as setting to 0xff).
-It can place entries at a fixed location in the image, or fit them together with suitable padding and alignment.
-It provides a way to process binaries before they are included, by adding a Python plug-in.
-The device tree is available to U-Boot at run-time so that the images can be interpreted.
+Binman provides a way to process binaries before they are included, by adding a Python plug-in.

-Binman can update the device tree with the final location of everything when it is done.
-Entry positions can be provided to U-Boot SPL as run-time symbols, avoiding device-tree code overhead.

-Binman can also support incorporating filesystems in the image if required.
-For example x86 platforms may use CBFS in some cases.

 Binman is intended for use with U-Boot but is designed to be general enough to be useful in other image-packaging situations.